Nils-Laurent/Nils-Laurent.github.io/assets/notes/tuto_cbp.md

 ```
 ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIB8Ht0Z3j6yDWPBHQtOp/R9rjWvfMYo3MSA/K6q2D81r your_email@example.com
 ```
-In the second part, we will need to copy the public-key, so save it.
+In the second part, we will need to copy the public-key, so remember the path to this file or save the public-key.

 **Part two (local machine)** : inform your system about the public-key and private-key